-There are 22,000 new cases annually in the United States with 14.000 deaths and the lifetime incidence is 1.3%.
-Almost all cases are diagnoses in an advanced stage and there are no early warning signs.
+There are 22,000 new cases annually in the United States with 14,000 deaths and the lifetime incidence is 1.3%.
+Almost all cases are diagnosed in an advanced stage and there are no early warning signs.
 No matter what you have been told, there is no way to diagnose this disease in an early stage unless one is lucky enough to have symptoms when it is confined to the ovary.
-A stage one cancer is confined to the ovaries, stage three has spread to the upper abdomen, and stage four has made it out of the abdomen, usually into the chest.
+Stage one cancer is confined to the ovaries, stage three has spread to the upper abdomen, and stage four has made it out of the abdomen, usually into the chest.
 A diagnosis in stage one is frequently a serendipitous event – the surgeon is operating for a different reason and a small mass on the ovary is encountered.
-THE PAP SMEAR IS TOTALLY USELESS IN THE DIAGNOSIS OF AN OVARIAN CANCER.
-In fact it is worse than useless as the patient will frequently think that a cancer is impossible because her pap smear was negative and ignore early symptoms.
+THE PAP SMEAR IS TOTALLY USELESS IN THE DIAGNOSIS OF OVARIAN CANCER.
+In fact, it is worse than useless as the patient will frequently think that cancer is impossible because her pap smear was negative and ignored early symptoms.
 The factors that interdict an early diagnosis include:

 Here is the most interesting complaint in modern medicine, “My jeans don’t fit anymore and I am not gaining weight”.

 The CA 125 blood test is based on a serum glycoprotein and was introduced in 1981.
-It is base on an inflammatory response and is not specific for ovarian cancer and is negative in 20% of the time.
+It is based on an inflammatory response is not specific for ovarian cancer and is negative in 20% of the time.
 An infected toenail can raise the CA 125 level!

 The etiology of ovarian cancer is largely unknown.
 Delaying the first pregnancy until age 35 will increase the risk slightly while taking the birth control pill for five consecutive years will decrease the risk by 50%.
 The highest incidence is in the Scandinavian countries with a much lower incidence among black patients.
 The lowest incidence is in the Asian population.
 Women of Ashkenazi descent have a greater incidence as do patients with a mutation on the BRCA gene.
 The incidence of a mutation on the BRCA gene in patients with ovarian cancer is 25% – 18% germline and 7% somatic.
 Germline mutations occur in every cell and are inherited and somatic mutations occur only in the cancer cell and are not inherited.
 A positive mutation does not mean that a cancer will occur; it merely means that the incidence is increased for certain cancers.
 Many women who inherit these mutations will never get cancer and these mutations will be passed on to their children 50% of the time.
 A woman who is Ashkenazi who herself has had breast cancer and who has a mutation on the BRCA gene will have a 70% chance of getting ovarian cancer.

-ARE WE DESTINED TO SLASK BURN AND POISON OUR WAY THROUGH YET ANOTHER CENTURY, slash being the scalpel, burn is radiation therapy and poison equals chemotherapy?
-Let’s explore some exciting developments coming down oncology’s boulevard.
+ARE WE DESTINED TO SLASK BURN AND POISON OUR WAY THROUGH ANOTHER CENTURY, slash being the scalpel, burn is radiation therapy and poison equals chemotherapy?
+Let’s explore some exciting developments coming down oncology’s Boulevard.

-Personalized medicine refers to an approach to a patient’s specific tumor, and not lumping them altogether under the umbrella of ovarian cancer, colon cancer etc. By studying the genetic makeup of a cancer, we are learning that some ovarian cancers have more in common with a pancreatic cancer than they do with other ovarian cancers.
-At the present time there are oncologists specializing in ovarian cancer as there are oncologists specializing in cancers of the biliary tract, and they have had different training and give different treatments.
-In the very near future this disparity will disintegrate and oncologists will not treat ovarian cancer or liver cancer; they will treat specific genetic mutations of enzymatic defects.
+Personalized medicine refers to an approach to a patient’s specific tumor, and not lumping them altogether under the umbrella of ovarian cancer, colon cancer, etc. By studying the genetic makeup of cancer, we are learning that some ovarian cancers have more in common with pancreatic cancer than they do with other ovarian cancers.
+At the present time, there are oncologists specializing in ovarian cancer as there are oncologists specializing in cancers of the biliary tract, and they have had different training and give different treatments.
+In the very near future, this disparity will disintegrate and oncologists will not treat ovarian cancer or liver cancer; they will treat specific genetic mutations of enzymatic defects.